Dip In & Dip Out: Emotion Regulation and Meditation

 The importance of protest

-In my recent book, I talk about the importance of “protest” which I broadly call anything that boils down to “It shouldn’t be like this!”.
+I often talk about the importance of “protest” which I broadly call anything that boils down to “It shouldn’t be like this!”.

 To be overly simplistic, when there’s trauma as a backdrop we either feel too much or we shut down and don’t feel (or try not to feel) anything.
 When we’re overwhelmed with feeling we tend not to be able to think, organize our inner world, or discriminate clearly.